scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 ### Conclusion
 - The consumer can read records from the specified offset, which can lead to not processing records that were sent before the consumer was started.
 - If the consumer is not aware of the offset, it can lead to data loss.

+## E04-03: Disable auto commit

+### Parameters and Process
+- **Lab:** 02 Part2 Eye-tracking main.
+- **Action:** Adjust the consumer properties to `enable.auto.commit=false` and keep `auto.offset.reset=earliest` and run the lab as provided.

+### Observations
+- The consumer reads the records from the last committed offset and continues from there.
+  [main] INFO org.apache.kafka.clients.consumer.internals.AbstractFetch - [Consumer clientId=consumer-grp1-1, groupId=grp1] Fetch position FetchPosition{offset=100, offsetEpoch=Optional.empty, currentLeader=LeaderAndEpoch{leader=Optional[localhost:9092 (id: 1001 rack: null)], epoch=0}} is out of range for partition click-events-0, resetting offset
+  [main] INFO org.apache.kafka.clients.consumer.internals.SubscriptionState - [Consumer clientId=consumer-grp1-1, groupId=grp1] Resetting offset for partition click-events-0 to position FetchPosition{offset=0, offsetEpoch=Optional.empty, currentLeader=LeaderAndEpoch{leader=Optional[localhost:9092 (id: 1001 rack: null)], epoch=0}}.
+  Received click-events - value: {eventID=0, timestamp=7530686035600, xPosition=970, yPosition=513, clickedElement=EL17}
+- stopped consumer at eventID: 20
+- started consumer again -> Starts at eventID: 0

+### Conclusion
+- Offset always starts from 0 so additional configuration like `enable.auto.commit=false` has no effect.

+## E04-03: Disable auto commit

+### Parameters and Process
+- **Lab:** 02 Part2 Eye-tracking main.
+- **Action:** Adjust the consumer properties to `enable.auto.commit=false` and **remove** `auto.offset.reset=earliest` and run the lab as provided.

+### Observations
+- The Consumer started at the offset where at the point of running it the producer was approximately at with the last record sent.
+At around eventID=11
+- Stopped the Consumer at eventID=27 (Producer)
+- Restarted the Consumer at eventID=48 (Producer)
+- Consumer started at eventID=48
+- Let both the Consumer and the Producer run until the Producer reached eventID=100 and a few more.
+- Stopped the Consumer at eventID=106 (Consumer)
+- Restarted the Consumer at eventID=116 (Producer)
+- Consumer started at eventID=100
+- Stopped and Rerun the Consumer between eventID=258 and eventID=267 -> Consumer started at eventID=100

+### Conclusion
+- It seems that if the Consumer is not committing the offset automatically at the last processed record, it will start at the last sent record (from the Producer) when restarted.
+No reprocessing of previous records is done.
+- After 101 records were sent, the Consumer started at eventID=100 when restarted, even though the last sent record was higher than that.
+- This indicates that after 101 records were sent, the offset was committed as eventID=100.

+## E04-04: Disable auto commit and auto offset store

+### Parameters and Process
+- **Lab:** 02 Part2 Eye-tracking main.
+- **Action:** Adjust the consumer properties to `enable.auto.commit=false` and remove `auto.offset.reset=earliest` and `enable.auto.offset.store=false` and run the lab as provided.

+### Observations
+- Consumer starts at last committed record by the producer
+- Consumer stopped at eventID=106 and Restarted at eventID=116 (Producer) -> Consumer started at eventID=100

+### Conclusion
+- Seemingly the same behavior as in previous test.

+## E04-05: Disable auto commit and auto offset store and add auto commit interval

+### Parameters and Process
+- **Lab:** 02 Part2 Eye-tracking main.
+- **Action:** Adjust the consumer properties to `enable.auto.commit=false` and remove `auto.offset.reset=earliest` and `enable.auto.offset.store=false` and `auto.commit.interval.ms=1000` and run the lab as provided.

+### Observations
+- Consumer starts at last committed record by the producer
+- Consumer stopped at eventID=6 and Restarted at eventID=13 (Producer) -> Consumer started at eventID=13

+### Conclusion
+- Seemingly the same behavior as in previous test.
+- The auto.commit.interval.ms=1000 specifies the frequency in milliseconds at which the consumer attempts to commit offsets to Kafka when auto-commit is enabled.
+However, since enable.auto.commit is set to false, this setting does not have any effect.
+- `enable.auto.commit` provides a way to automatically commit offsets at regular intervals without manual intervention. `enable.auto.offset.store` determines whether the consumer should automatically store the offset of the last message it has fetched in preparation for committing it (either automatically or manually).
+- So `enable.auto.commit` is used to commit the offset at regular intervals (determined by `auto.commit.interval.ms`) to Kafka.
+- And `enable.auto.offset.store` is used to store the offset of the last message fetched in preparation for committing it.
+This is an in-memory store.

+## E04-05: Enable auto commit and set auto commit interval
+- stop at eventID=16 and restart at eventID=26 -> Consumer started at eventID=26

+# E05 - Broker and Replication

+### Parameters and Process
+- **Lab:** 02 Part2 Eye-tracking main.
+- **Action:** Create a topic with a replication factor larger than the number of available brokers.

+### Observations
+When creating a topic with a replication factor larger than the number of available brokers, the following error is thrown:
+´´´
+- I have no name!@71ae6ea639ba:/$ KAFKA_OPTS="" /opt/bitnami/kafka/bin/kafka-topics.sh --create --topic test-topic-AAA --bootstrap-server localhost:9092 --partitions 2 --replication-factor 3
+- Error while executing topic command : Replication factor: 3 larger than available brokers: 1.
+- [2024-03-04 21:46:20,108] ERROR org.apache.kafka.common.errors.InvalidReplicationFactorException: Replication factor: 3 larger than available brokers: 1.
+- (org.apache.kafka.tools.TopicCommand)
+- I have no name!@71ae6ea639ba:/$ KAFKA_OPTS="" /opt/bitnami/kafka/bin/kafka-topics.sh --create --topic test-topic-AAA --bootstrap-server localhost:9092 --partitions 2 --replication-factor 1
+- Created topic test-topic-AAA.
+´´´

+### Conclusion
+This is because we only have one broker available.
+The replication factor cannot be larger than the number of available brokers since the data cannot be replicated to a non-existent broker.